Expires end of January 2021

 Are there any alternatives to a urethrotomy?

-It is possible to try to treat a narrowing using balloon dilatation (inflating a baloon in your urethra) and dilators (placing small metal rods into your urethra).
+It is possible to try to treat a narrowing using the following techniques.

-More complicated narrowings sometimes need open surgery using plastic-surgery techniques.
+More complicated narrowings sometimes need open surgery, where the narrowing is repaired using plastic-surgery techniques.

 What does the operation involve?